JamesMbeti/Arsenal-Findings/README.md

 - **Statistical Analysis:** Applied binomial maximum likelihood estimator to calculate the probability of Arsenal winning the Premier League.

-- **Visualization:** Presented the probability estimation using visually informative charts and graphs.

-- **Modular Structure:** Codebase is organized into separate modules for data collection, analysis, and visualization for easy understanding and maintenance.

 ## Maximum Likelihood Estimator (MLE)
 ``Maximum likelihood estimation`` is a method that determines values for the parameters of a model.
 The parameter values are found such that they maximise the likelihood that the process described by the model produced the data that were actually observed.
-In this case I used the MLE of binomial distribution as I assumed that the data followed closely a binomial distribution in terms of wins and loses. in the last 20 years.
+In this case I used the MLE of binomial distribution as I assumed that the data follows closely a binomial distribution in terms of wins and loses for the last 20 years.
 Really not perfect as there are many things to put into consideration but good for a start right?

 The MLE of a binomial distribution is given by: